 The tiny and lightweight DJI Mini 3 Pro takes DJI's popular Mini drone series to new heights.
-The original DJI Mavic Mini arrived in 2019, and was followed in 2020 by the Mini 2, which upped the video resolution from 2.7K to 4K alongside other improvements; but it's the Mini Pro 3 that really brings the 'wow' factor to the sub-250g Mini series.
+The original DJI Mavic Mini arrived in 2019, and was followed in 2020 by the DJI Mini 2, which upped the video resolution from 2.7K to 4K alongside other improvements.
+But it's the Mini Pro 3 that really brings the 'wow' factor to the sub-250g Mini series.

-The list of improvements goes on, justifying that coveted ‘Pro’ moniker.
-In a nutshell, what you get with the Mini 3 Pro is many of the features and capabilities of higher-spec drones like the DJI Mavic Air 2, in a machine that crucially remains within the sub-250g weight category, which means it doesn't need to be registered in many regions.
-This is an impressive feat that has so far only been accomplished by the Autel Evo Nano, which we're in the process of reviewing.
+In a nutshell, what you get with the Mini 3 Pro is many of the features and capabilities of higher-spec drones like the DJI Mavic Air 2, in a machine that crucially remains within the sub-250g weight category, ensuring it doesn't need to be registered in many regions.
+This is an impressive feat that has so far only been accomplished by the Autel Evo Nano+.

-These welcome new features, along with the new DJI RC Smart Controller that's available in the priciest of this drone's three kits, make the Mini 3 Pro a tempting proposition for aerial content creators.
+These welcome new features, along with the new DJI RC Smart Controller that's available in the priciest of this drone's three kits, make the Mini 3 Pro an excellent companion for aerial content creators.
 One fairly sizable downside, though, is the large leap in price from the DJI Mini 2.
 If its asking price is a bit steep for you, we'd recommend looking out for discounts in the Black Friday drone deals and Black Friday deals on the Mini 2, as that drone could offer even better value in the sales.

 DJI Mini 3 Pro release date and price